- MRKH is a congenital disorder of the female reproductive system.

 How can I tell if my daughter needs professional help?

 If the changes in her emotions and behaviors lasts longer than a few weeks or seem very concerning to you, your daughter may be having a more difficult time adjusting to her diagnosis.
 If you, your daughter, or her medical team has concerns, don’t wait too long.
 You should talk with her gynecologist about having her meet with a counselor, therapist, or social worker.
-This can usually be arranged by obtaining a referral from her primary health care provider.
-It is essential that the counselor, therapist or social worker have experience with adolescents who have medical issues.
-It’s important for the counselor (that she is referred to) have accurate information about MRKH.
-You can direct them to our health guide online or share written information with them prior to your daughter’s first meeting.
+This can usually be arranged by obtaining a referral from her primary care provider (PCP).
+It is not necessary for the counselor, therapist or social worker to be familiar with MRKH, but it may be helpful to find a provider who has experience working with adolescents who have medical issues.
+That said, it is important for the counselor to have accurate information about MRKH.
+You can direct them to our online health guide or share written information with them prior to your daughter’s first meeting.